sonmac1203/antaris-web/README.md

 }
 ```

-## Project structure
----
-The structure of the project is largely based on the common structure of a Next.js app with the following folders under the root directory:
-- /components: contains all user-interface (UI) components of all scales.
-Each sub folders under /components are named based on the page that it corresponds to and also contains all the UI elements of that page.
-- /core: contains basic components, utils, hooks, database driver, and definitions of database schemas that are used across the entire application.
-- /lib: contains page-specific utilities, hooks, definitions of context, and context providers.
-- /pages: this is the native /pages directory of a normal Next.js app which contains the entry points of all the pages for the whole application, where a file's path represents the route leading to that page.
-For instance, the file at `/pages/a/b/c.jsx` will be the entry point for the page at `/pages/a/b/c`.
-Additionally, all files declared under `/pages/api` are the definitions all all serverless functions handling Antaris API endpoints.
-For instance, the file at `/pages/api/a/b/c.jsx` represents the endpoint `/api/a/b/c`.
-- /public: contains public properties such as landing page and logo images.
-- /styles: contains global css files.

 ## Database connection

----
-Antaris connects to a MongoDB Atlas account through a driver declared at `/core/db/connectToDb.js`.
+Antaris connects to a MongoDB Atlas account through a driver declared at `@/core/db/connectToDb.js`.
 A connection to a new MongoDB Atlas account can be established by changing the MongoDB credentials defined in the environment file under the root directory.

 ```
 ...